 |Relay State||Connection between NC and C||Connection between NO and C|

 DC Power Supply

-This module uses external +12V power supply to function properly.
+This module uses an external +12V power supply to function properly.
 External +12V supply can be given through the DC jack on the board.
-Logic circuit can be powered from USB or on board 5V regulator from external +12V.
-The logic circuit uses +5V supply and the relay coils uses +12V supply.
-By default the board is configured to use +5V supply from USB.
-So an external +5V power is not required unless USB port is unable to supply enough current.
-In most cases USB ports are capable of providing enough current for the module.
+The logic circuit can be powered from USB or onboard 5V regulator from external +12V.
+The logic circuit uses +5V supply and the relay coils use +12V supply.
+By default, the board is configured to use the +5V supply from USB.
+So an external +5V power is not required unless the USB port is unable to supply enough current.
+In most cases, USB ports are capable of providing enough current for the module.
 The +12V supply for the relay coils is not optional and the relay will not switch without this supply.

 Any off the shelf 12V DC power supply can be used for this purpose.
 Make sure to connect the power supply in correct polarity.
 If for any reason, an external 5V power supply needs to be used for the logic section of the module, the Jumper V-Select should be configured properly before connecting the power supply.
 Please refer to the marking on the board for more details.

 On Board Relays